europaphp/skeleton/src/Europa/App/readme.md

 The `$config` array is an array of configuration options that customise how the bootstrapper works.
 These options are:

+- `appPath` The application path containing the modules relative to the root path.
+- `bootFile` The optional file that is included for each module at the end of bootstrapping.
+- `classPaths` The class paths relative to each module.
+- `containerName` The name of the DI container to configure.
-- `containerConfig` The container configuration to initialise the `Europa\App\Container` container with.
+- `containerConfig` The container configuration to initialise the container with.
 - `errorLevel` The error level to use.
 Defaults to `E_ALL | E_STRICT`.
-- `loadPaths` Array of autoload paths relative to the application root.
+- `langPaths` The language file paths relative to each module.
+- `modules` The modules to load.
+Values correspond to each module's directory name.
 - `showErrors` Whether or not to display errors.
-- `cliViewPath` The cli script path relative to the base view path set in the container.
-- `webViewPath` The web view path relative to the base view path set in the container.
+- `viewPaths` The view file paths relative to each module.
-- `postBoot` A callable argument that gets called when booting is done.
-You can call your own bootstrapper here.
-It gets passed 2 arguments, the first is the application root and the second is the bootstrapper configuration.

 The Default DI Container
 ------------------------